Gluten-Free Turkey Meatballs (No Breadcrumbs!)

 - Preheat the oven to 400F.

-- In a large bowl, stir together the onion, bell pepper, flour, garlic powder, and salt.
+- In a large bowl, stir together the onion, bell pepper, oat or almond flour, garlic powder, and salt.
 Add the turkey and stir again until all the ingredients are well incorporated, being careful not to over mix.

 - Pour 1 tablespoon olive oil onto a sheet pan or large baking dish.
 Rub it around until the pan is well coated.